xvThomas/pfas-demo/README.md

 # PfasDemo

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.1.

 ## WebStorm configuration

 First make sure you have ESLint and Prettier plugin installed.
 WebStorm has support out-of-the-box for both.